sahilwep/Rust_Learning/00_Rust_Cheatsheet/README.md

 ```
 * By default rust create every variable as immutable, means once it's declare we can't change the value of it..

-* With using `mut` Keyword during variable declaration to make our variable as mutable.
+* With using `mut` Keyword during variable declaration we can make our variable as mutable.

 ### Rules for naming Variables in Rust :